-When we got our first drone, we immediately took it outside and took to the sky.
-Moments later, we were rescuing it from a tree.
-We have learned a lot since then, logging many hours of flight and acquiring our Part 107 license, that’s the FAA Remote Pilot Certificate with a sUAS rating.
+When I got my first drone, I immediately took it outside and took to the sky.
+Moments later I was rescuing it from a tree.
+I’ve learned a lot since then, logging many hours of flight and acquiring my Part 107 license, that’s the FAA Remote Pilot Certificate with a sUAS rating.
+While you may not also need your commercial drone pilot’s license, you’ll at least need to get your TRUST certification before you fly in the United States.

 We’ve covered the FAA flight rules in-depth, check it out.